 8A05.
 Determination of nominations

-(1) On receipt of a nomination under regulation 8A04 the Commissioner is to refer the nomination to a commissioned officer (“inquiring officer”) for inquiry.
+(1) On receipt of a nomination under regulation 8A04 the Commissioner is to refer the nomination to a commissioned officer (inquiring officer) for inquiry.

 (2) An inquiring officer is to inquire into, and report to the Commissioner on, whether the nominee has satisfied the criteria set out in regulation 8A02 for the proposed award.